nnorukaemeka/api4pin/README.md

 The api documentation is hosted as the homepage of the application.
 The purpose of this project is to build two(2) API.
 This first endpoint [/generate] returns a pin and a serial_no(s/n).
-The second endpoint [/validate] validates pin and s/n when posted by returning [1] as VALID or [0] as NOT VALID.
+The second endpoint [/validate/pin/...  or /validate/sn/...] validates pin or s/n when posted by returning [1] as VALID or [0] as NOT VALID.
+I added additional endpoint [/database] for accessing the whole data in the database.
 I added additional endpoint [/database] for accessing the whole data in the database..
 Feel free to consume the APIs.